mzc796/mzc796.github.io/_pages/about.md

 ## PhD Openings

 I am recruiting **two fully funded PhD students in Spring/Fall 2026** to design and build a next-generation SDN testbed.
 Research topics you can pursue are:
-- **SDN-powered Smart Agriculture**: Our flagship *vertical* is smart agriculture, where secure SDN control of UAV swarms, in-field sensors, and edge compute nodes can transform crop monitoring, resource management, and food security.
+- **SDN-orchestrated Smart Agriculture**: Our flagship vertical, where a unified orchestrator securely coordinates UAVs, in-field sensors, and edge compute via SDN controller—reducing human-in-the-loop, abstracting resources, and enabling closed-loop crop monitoring & management that supports food security.
 > **Why smart agriculture?**
 > We maintain active collaborations with precision-agriculture professors at K-State.
 - **Security & Privacy of 5G network slicing**: Investigate cross-slice isolation, side-channel defenses, and privacy-preserving orchestration to stop leakage and abuse of resources in multi-tenant 5G cores.